 - Re-wetting the deep peat areas of the bog using berms and field re-profiling.
 This enhanced measure seeks to create large (c.
-45m x 60m) flat areas or cells of shallow (< 10 cm) water conditions on bare peat, across multiple fields that are enclosed by shallow berms to retain shallow surface water; - Inoculation of Sphagnum on compatible residual deep peat areas; - The construction of berms to create wetlands; - Intensive drain blocking to create wetlands (up to 7 blocks/100m), and the introduction of Reeds and other rhizomes; - Optimising water retention in wetland areas, including placement of berms where required; - Regular drain blocking (3/100) on dry cutaway adjacent to wetland mosaics, along with the blocking of outfalls and management of water levels; - Management of water levels with overflow pipes; - Re-alignment of piped drainage; - Targeted fertiliser applications on bare peat areas to accelerate vegetation establishment on headlands and high fields.
-(It is noted that the application of fertiliser may need additional assessment and approval as per the IPC Licence); - Silt ponds will be retained and maintained during the rehabilitation phase.
+45m x 60m) flat areas or cells of shallow (< 10 cm) water conditions on bare peat, across multiple fields that are enclosed by shallow berms to retain shallow surface water; - Inoculation of Sphagnum on compatible residual deep peat areas; - The construction of berms to create wetlands; - Intensive drain blocking to create wetlands (up to 7 blocks/100m), and the introduction of Reeds and other rhizomes; - Optimising water retention in wetland areas, including placement of berms where required; - Regular drain blocking (3/100) on dry cutaway adjacent to wetland mosaics, along with the blocking of outfalls and management of water levels; - Management of water levels with overflow pipes; - Re-alignment of piped drainage; - Targeted fertiliser applications on bare peat areas to accelerate vegetation establishment on headlands and high fields.; - Silt ponds will be retained and maintained during the rehabilitation phase.
 During the monitoring and verification phase silt ponds will be continually inspected and maintained, where appropriate.
 When it is deemed that silt ponds are not required, as the bog has been successfully stabilised and there is no silt run-off, the condition of the silt ponds will be reviewed.
 Silt ponds will either be de-watered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control).

-An indication of the areas for these various measures is shown in Table 8.1 and in Figure 8.3.
+An indication of the areas for these various measures is shown in Table 8.1 and in Figure 8.5.